samstav/simpl/README.md

         --debug:    turn on additional debugging inspection and output including full HTTP requests and responses

+Once up, you can issue curl commands (or point your browser at it if you started the server --with-ui) to use checkmate.

-You also need to have celery running with the checkmate tasks loaded:
+To execute deployments, checkmate uses a message queue.
+You need to have celery running with the checkmate tasks loaded:

+    $ bin/checkmate-queue START

+    or, directly using celery:

     $ celeryd -l info --config=checkmate.celeryconfig -I checkmate.orchestrator,checkmate.ssh,checkmate.providers.rackspace,checkmate.providers.opscode